xiaxueyi00-eng/cart253/air-jam/README.md

  The face has a heart-shaped background and is made up of basic geometric shapes like triangles, quads, ellipses, and arcs.

 How to interact
 - Mouth: You can move the mouse up or down to adjust the height of the mouth, and left or right to make it wider.

 -  Eyes: The eyes produce a lively and natural expression by blinking on their own every few seconds.

+ - Blush : With lerpColor(), the cheeks gradually change color over time.
+You only need to refresh to see the gradient effect because this occurs automatically.

 - Heart background: Use the mouse wheel to dynamically enlarge or contract the heart.

 Features
 - Blush: A gentle animated gradient is produced by utilizing lerpColor() to gradually change the cheeks' color.
-- Hair: The bangs and side hair that frame the face are a combination of arcs, triangles, and semicircles. - Nose, neck, and shoulders: The portrait is finished with a small triangular nose, a quad for the neck, and an ellipse for the shoulders.
+- Hair: The bangs and side hair that frame the face are a combination of arcs, triangles, and semicircles.
+-  Nose, neck, and shoulders: The portrait is finished with a small triangular nose, a quad for the neck, and an ellipse for the shoulders.

 Experience